frictionlessdata/tabulator-py/README.md

 #### Custom parsers

 You can add support for a new file format by creating a custom parser.
-Similarly to custom loaders, custom parsers are implemented by inherinting from the `Parser` class, and implementing its methods.
+Similarly to custom loaders, custom parsers are implemented by inheriting from the `Parser` class, and implementing its methods.
 This parser can then be used by `Stream` to parse data by passing it via the `custom_parsers={'format':
 CustomParser}` argument.